snozbot/fungus/Docs/command_ref/itween_commands.md

 # Stop Tween # {#StopTween}
 Stops an active iTween by name.

-Defined in Fungus.Commands.StopTween
+Defined in Fungus.StopTween

 Property | Type | Description
  --- | --- | ---
-_tween Name | Fungus.Variables.StringData | Stop and destroy any Tweens in current scene with the supplied name
+_tween Name | Fungus.StringData | Stop and destroy any Tweens in current scene with the supplied name

 # Stop Tweens # {#StopTweens}
 Stop all active iTweens in the current scene.

-Defined in Fungus.Commands.StopTweens
+Defined in Fungus.StopTweens